 High DC string voltages in combination with damaged connectors, faulty isolators, water ingress or corrosion can potentially lead to an arc fault resulting in a severe damage to the panels or in the worst case a rooftop fire.
 SolarEdge inverters also incorporate built in art fault detection (UL1699B) to help mitigate the chance of arcing.

 Added safety - during installation and commissioning, before the inverter is switched on, the voltage is reduced to a safe level with the DC string voltage corresponding to the number of panels in the string. ie. 12 panels = 12 volts DC.

-Solar Edge offer a 25 year warranty on all power optimisers and an industry leading 12 year warranty on all inverters with optional extensions to 20 or 25 years.
-Of course a warranty is only useful if the company is around to support it in the future and SolarEdge seems to be doing very well so this does not appear to be a problem.
+SolarEdge offer a 25 year warranty on all power optimisers and an industry leading 12 year warranty on all inverters with optional extensions of 20 or 25 years.
+Of course a warranty is only useful if the company is around in the future to support it and SolarEdge is doing rather well so this would not be a problem.

 See warranty certificate here

 Wrap up - Summary

 SolarEdge inverters and optimisers will improve performance slightly over common string inverters but more importantly the SolarEdge system offers the additional benefits of individual panel power optimisation and monitoring.
 Optimisers can offer more flexibility in design and panel layouts especially with complex rooftops or when partial shading is a concern.
 However smaller systems with less than 7-8 modules, or sites with severe shading issues are generally not compatible with the solarEdge system.

 Although the initial setup time and installation cost is slightly higher compared to string inverter systems, the wide range of benefits including shade tolerance, layout flexibility, simplicity in finding/replacing faulty panels, PID detection, and panel level optimisation and monitoring over the life of a system should make life easier for both installers and customers alike.